kikutan-day65/player_roster/documents/tests/roster/read.md

 -   [x] status code: 200
 -   [x] response is valid format of its serializer

+### Negative Cases

+Cannot get non-existent player

+-   [x] status code: 404

+## GET `api/v1/teams/`

+### Positive cases

+Authenticated or unauthenticated users can get the list of all teams in the public format

+-   [x] status code: 200
+-   [x] response list length is 2
+-   [x] response is valid format of its serializer

+Admin or super users can get the list of all teams in the administrator format

+-   [x] status code: 200
+-   [x] response list length is 2
+-   [x] response is valid format of its serializer

+## GET `api/v1/teams/{id}/`

+### Positive cases

+Authenticated or unauthenticated users can get the specific teams in the public format

+-   [x] status code: 200
+-   [x] response is valid format of its serializer

+Admin or super users can get the specific teams in the public format

+-   [x] status code: 200
+-   [x] response is valid format of its serializer

+### Negative Cases

 Cannot get non-existent player

 -   [x] status code: 404